 - Tarsal tunnel syndrome

-Symptoms of Ankle pain
+Symptoms of ankle pain include:

 - Abnormal or restricted movement